sunitharamu-1983/GENAI-Learning-Journey/01_Foundations/Session 2/NOTES.md

 ## Limitation of TF-IDF
    - It doesn't understand context or meaning - only word occurrence.
 This led to discussion of why modern search engines use more advanced techniques like embeddings for semantic understanding.
    - The instructor demonstrated all concepts with practical coding examples using a 10-document dataset about pizza recipes.
+   - **Context and Meaning:** TF-IDF only considers word occurrence frequency in documents and across the corpus, but does not understand the meaning or context of what the user is searching for.
+For example, when searching for "automobile," it would rank a document containing that exact word higher, but miss relevant documents about "car racing" or "vehicle maintenance" that are contextually related.
+   - **Word Order:** TF-IDF does not consider the order of words in a sentence.
+For example, "dog bites the man" and "man bites the dog" have completely different meanings, but TF-IDF would give them the same score since they contain the same words.
+   - **Stop Words Problem:** Removing stop words (like "NOT") during preprocessing can change the meaning of sentences significantly, which is problematic when context matters.
+The instructor mentioned that with modern embedding techniques, stop words are no longer removed.
+   - **Out of Vocabulary (OOV):** If a word doesn't exist in the inverted index, TF-IDF returns nothing.
+For example, if the documents are about pizza but someone searches for "cricket" or uses a misspelling like "TIST" instead of "pizza," the system won't find any results even if similar content exists.

 ## TF-IDF Detailed Explanation
 Based on the meeting transcript, here is Noor's detailed explanation of TF (Term Frequency) and IDF (Inverse Document Frequency):